sanchitvaid/Housing-Data-analysis/README.md

 7. Neighborhood : Physical locations within the city limits |
 8. Foundation : Type of foundation |
 9. ExterCond : Evaluates the present condition of the material on the exterior |
-10. BsmntQual : Evaluates the heigh of the basement
+10. BsmntQual : Evaluates the height of the basement

 ## Findings
 1. GarageCars and GarageArea are highly correlated with each other hence we'll drop one feature from these two which has less correlation value with the sale price.